johnyukon21/johnyukon21.github.io/connecting_to_a_bitcoin_node.md

 TODO

 ### Projects
-https://github.com/johnyukon21/btc-cli/tree/development (an experimental client of talking to a node via p2p, RPC and stratum)
+[btc-cli](https://github.com/johnyukon21/btc-cli/tree/development) - an experimental client of talking to a node via p2p, RPC and stratum